Global Privacy Signal Detected

 • Beginning or ending of unpaid leave of absence for you or your spouse

-There is generally a limited amount of time after the event occurs to make the change to your health insurance policy.
+There is generally a limited amount of time to change your health insurance policy after the event.
 Otherwise, you may need to wait until the next open enrollment period.
 Contacting your insurer quickly after a life-changing event may help ensure you’re able to get your dependents the coverage they need in a timely manner.